flyinskyin2013/njit8021xclient_FOR_CUIT-OpenWRT-MT7620A-/README.md

 8021x-client for H3C in CUIT

 # For openwrt(mt7620a)
-In dir myopenwrt/*,I supply the ipk package.
+In dir myopenwrt/*,I supply some ipk packages to help you to install 8021xclient.

 #modified-lists:
   auth.c<br>